lamhq/tech-notes/pages/devops/aws/compute/ec2.md

 ## User Data

-- User data is data that is supplied by the user at instance launch in the form of a script.
+User data is data that is supplied by the user at instance launch in the form of a script.

 User data is limited to 16KB.

 User data and metadata are not encrypted.

-- Instance user data is available at: http://169.254.169.254/latest/user-data.
+Instance user data is available at: http://169.254.169.254/latest/user-data.

-The IP address `169.254.169.254` is a link-local address and is valid only from the instance.
+> The IP address `169.254.169.254` is a link-local address and is valid only from the instance.

 ## Metadata

-- Instance metadata is data about your instance that you can use to configure or manage the running instance.
+Instance metadata is data about your instance that you can use to configure or manage the running instance.

-- Instance metadata is available at http://169.254.169.254/latest/meta-data/ (the trailing "/" is required).
+Instance metadata is available at http://169.254.169.254/latest/meta-data/ (the trailing `/` is required).

-The Instance Metadata Query tool allows you to query the instance metadata without having to type out the full URI or category names.
+The **Instance Metadata Query** tool allows you to query the instance metadata without having to type out the full URI or category names.

-## Amazon Machine Image (AMI)

-An Amazon Machine Image (AMI) provides the information required to launch an instance.

-You must specify an AMI when you launch an instance.

-AMIs are regional.
-You can copy an AMI across AWS Region and launch an instance in another region.

-You can base your AMI on:
-- Region
-- Operating system
-- Architecture (32-bit or 64-bit)
-- Launch permissions that control which AWS accounts can use the AMI to launch instances
-- Storage for the root device (root device volume)

-You can store images created from your own instance deployments as private AMIs.

-You can create an AMI from your running instance and use this AMI to start a new instance with the same configurations as your current instance.

-## EC2 Instance Store
+## Instance Store

 An instance store provides temporary block-level storage for an Amazon EC2 instance.